natanielmendes/pragma-brewery/README.md

 ### How will beers be added to a truck in version 2.0?
 * *Beer boxes* will contain *beers* from only one type.
 So, *beer boxes* will have a temperature and will be added to a truck

-### Why temperature is on beers and not in beer boxes in version 2.0?
+### Why is temperature on beers and not in beer boxes in this version?
-* This experimental version does not need all complexity regarding *beer boxes* and *trucks* as we don't have a database to relate our entities yet
+* This experimental version does not need all complexity regarding *beer boxes* and *trucks* as we don't have a database to relate our entities yet.
+Beer boxes (containers) and trucks will be realeased in version 2.0

-### How can I change the port which web-server runs
+### How can I change the port which web-server runs?
 * In version 2.0 here will be a config folder under api folder with database and API connection configuration.
 However, for this version just replace 3000 from **index.js** file or run the server using the command below (3001 as chosen port):
 ```
 APP_PORT=3001 npm start